-This daily publication is offered for free at newsstands around town.
-You can pick up a print copy of L’Essentiel or head to the French or German version of their website for all of the latest local news.
+This daily publication is available for free at newsstands around town.
+You can pick up a print copy of L’Essentiel or head to the French or German version of their website for the latest local news.
 If nothing else, there’s a great weather map that you can understand in any language.
 If you have an iPhone, I also highly recommend their iPhone app.

 Another free daily publication up for grabs at newsstands around town is Point24.
 The print version contains content in German and in French.

-This is a daily newspaper that can be purchased for delivery to your home or from newsstands in town.
-Luxemburger Wort is written in Luxembourgish so the Google Translation (pick German) isn’t always that great.
+This is a daily newspaper available for delivery to your home or from newsstands in town.
+Luxemburger Wort is in Luxembourgish so the Google Translation (pick German) isn’t always that great.
 But luckily, they’ve teamed up with Point24 to offer a French version of the news.